 Young, and yet well organized, the Collisioni welcomes friends from all over to come and enjoy not only great music, but also nobel prize winners, authors, wine experts, and many more.
 This year’s eye catching acts include an exciting opening night on June 17th, with none other than Eddie Vedder.
-If you can’t make it then no fret, you might find yourself in town for Liam Gallagher on the 4th of July, 30 Seconds to Mars on the 7th, or catch Macklemore on the 10th.
+If you can’t make it then no fret, you might find yourself in town for Liam Gallagher on the 4th of July, 30 Seconds to Mars on the 7th, or catch Thom Yorke on the 16th.
 You’re pick!

 Arena Opera FestivalCLASSICAL

 Held in one of the most prestigious italian concert halls, the Arena di Verona is quite the spectacle in and of itself.
 Imagine how much better it gets with a show!
 This year’s summer lineup for the arena is full of great events you don’t want to miss.
 With a list of famous operas coming to Verona, here are some of the most anticipated ones: La Traviata 21 June- 5 September, Carmen 6 July- 4 September, Tosca 10 August- 6 September.
 With many more performing, check the complete lineup to find the opera that suits you best!

 Roma Summer FestivalROCK / POP

 June 23rd – August 1st